Ellen Gurwitz is an organized and high-energy individual, and professional organizer.

 When not working, she often thinks about, and is involved in, making music.
 She is an alto in the Vermont Symphony Orchestra Chorus and its spin-off, Bella Voce Women’s Chorus.
 For several years, she produced and hosted a weekly eclectic music show on Internet radio station www.wbkm.org.

 Over the years, her volunteer activities have included for several cultural organizations, and aboard the Lake Champlain Maritime Museum‘s canal schooner replica, Lois McClure.
 Elected to local government, she served on and chaired a Vermont selectboard.
-She is a past member of her neighborhood condo association’s board of directors.
+She also served on a neighborhood condo association’s board of directors.
 A dedicated lap swimmer, she also likes to sail, garden, read, kayak, and bike.
 She’s especially excited about paddling with Dragonheart Vermont.
 Oh, there’s Scrabble, too.